Nothing ruins a beautiful day outside like the constant buzzing of mosquitoes and the repetitive swatting after the biting begins.

 Best UV: Gardner fly web classic fly light

-Gardner’s Flyweb Classic Fly Light attracts mosquitoes and other pests with UV light and is ideal for small to medium-sized interior rooms and enclosed patios.
+With UV light, Gardner’s Flyweb Classic Fly Light attracts mosquitoes and other pests and is ideal for small to medium-sized interior rooms and enclosed patios.
 Plug the unit into an outlet and watch as the light draws pests to a glue-board adhesive that slides out for easy disposal and repair.

 Gardner’s UV trap’s small size and discreet design make it easy to conceal in any location where you have a pest problem.
 Remove the protective covering from the adhesive board before inserting it into the device.
-Then, connect the unit into an outlet, and you’re ready to go.
+Then, connect the unit to an outlet, and you’re ready to go.
 Replace the adhesive strips once a month and the UV light once a year for maximum effectiveness.

 Best portable: Katchy indoor insect and flying bugs trap

 The UV light in the trap attracts insects.
-A fan then pulls them down into the machine and into a glue trap at the bottom.
+A fan pulls them down into the machine and a glue trap at the bottom.
 The fan stops them from producing enough lift to escape, and the glues immobilize them until they die.

 Best wall-mounted: Dynatrap dt1100 insect trap with optional wall mount

 Dynatrap is no stranger to high-quality, long-lasting traps that can withstand the environment.
 That’s why we recommend its Wall Mount Insect and Mosquito Trap, a chemical-free, weather-proof trap that will keep flying pests at bay.